 Last night around bedtime, Pari and I were sharing with each other how our day went.
-Among other things, she mentioned that her good friend Aditya* was talking to her other friend Ananya* in her (Pari’s ) presence about how good it was that their mothers went to office everyday.
+Among other things, she mentioned that her good friend Aditya* was talking to her other friend Ananya* in her (Pari’s ) presence about how good it was that their mothers went to the office every day.
 He mentioned how lucky he felt to have the house to himself while his parents were away.

-This was when Pari took a 2 second break before continuing her narration.
+This was when Pari took a 2-second break before continuing her narration.
 Aditya also mentioned how unfortunate Pari was to have her mom stay at home and do nothing.